GSA/search-gov-website/admin-center/content/domains-advanced.md

 **Note to our i14y customers:** Supplemental content will not appear for customers using our [i14y content indexing API]({{ site.baseurl }}/developer/i14y.html).

-## Adding Content via Supplemental Feed
+## Adding Content Via Supplemental Feed

 You can use an RSS feed to add URLs.
 The feed is useful if you'd like to automate the process, add multiple URLs, or both.